Posted: 6/15/22 | June 15th, 2022

 After all, no government is perfect.
 They all have their faults.
 You can find terrible things committed by governments around the world.

 But I think some destinations require more detailed and deeper coverage.
 How can one go to the Amazon without commenting on policies that lead to its destruction?
 How can one go on safari without talking about wildlife issues?
 There are aspects of travel that require more insightful reporting.

-Places like Saudi Arabia, Syria, Nicaragua, Chile, and North Korea, for example, are among many places that require more rounded reporting given their political situations (and the fact that one is in the middle of a civil war).
+Places like Saudi Arabia, Syria, Nicaragua, Russia, Iran, and North Korea, for example, are among many places that require more rounded reporting, given their political situations (and the fact that one is in the middle of a civil war).

-Not bringing up the elephant in the room (the government’s actions) also does readers a disservice, because it may put them at risk when they visit since they might believe they can travel like the influencer did or how they do in the West.
+Not bringing up the elephant in the room (the government’s actions) also does readers a disservice, because it may put them at risk when they visit, since they might believe they can travel like the influencer did or how one does in the West.

 Press trips are not like regular trips.
 They come with handlers, special access, drivers, guides, and a host of other benefits a regular traveler will never get.

 Now there’s nothing wrong with that.
 It’s one way industry insiders find out what’s new.

 But washing one’s hands of the political realities of sponsored travel is the problem, especially with influencers and bloggers who lack the editorial firewall traditional publications have.
 It’s why, when I asked on a recent survey if people trust bloggers who take a lot of paid trips, 85% said no. In another recent study, only 4% said they trust online influencers.